blocklet/www.blocklet.io/src/components/launcher.md

 Blocklet Launcher streamlines purchasing, provisioning, and managing Blocklet Server instances (dedicated or serverless) with integrated billing and lifecycle automation.
 Users get from idea to running DApp in minutes.

+> **Note**: The launcher is optional.
+If you self-host a blocklet server, it comes with a built-in launcher for starting blocklets.

 ## Key Features & Benefits

 - Dedicated and serverless launching (AWS supported)